RagdollCar/RagdollCar.github.io/_posts/2023-01-08-undefined behavior.markdown

 {% endhighlight %}

-- call a function through a pointer to a different function type
+- calling a function through a pointer to a different function type
 {% highlight cpp %}
 void function_1(int) { }
 void function_2(short) { }